Commercial contracts in the Covid-19 environment

 About Rebecca Banks

-Rebecca is the head of our Commercial Team.
+Rebecca is a Partner in our Commercial Team.
 She specialises in commercial property transactions, leasing, and business sales and purchases.

 About Sam Sutherland (Smith)

 Sam is a member of our Commercial Team.
 She has a strong focus on commercial property transactions, as well as company law and business structuring.

 About Michael Vanner

 Michael is a member of Saunders Robinson Brown’s Commercial Team, having previously worked in our Property Team for over three years.